prajwal210798/SELF-BALANCING-BOT-WITH-IMAGE-PROCESSING/README.md

 g>1/8 rugbby wheel
 h>lots of code.
 I will be using simulink to test the control system of the bot ,  I have decided to use Cascaded PID feedback control to stabelise the system.
+# CURRENT STATUS:
+There is a problem with the encoders of the motrors, because of the quantization error I am unable to process the data given by encoders in PID loop which makes the loop unefective and unable to track the speed.